lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 rules or constraints imposed by the applications.
 This state can be leaved for different
 reasons:

 * The FCN reaches value 0.
-In that case a all-0 fragmet is sent and the sender will wait for the bitmap acknowledged by the receiver.
+In that case, an all-0 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.

 * The last fragment is sent.
-In that case a all-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.
+In that case, an all-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.

 During the transition between the sending the fragment of the current window and waiting